 - the balance of the purchase money and its disbursement are agreed;

-- the documents to be lodged for registration are checked pre-settlement at Land and Property Information (LPI);
+- the documents to be lodged for registration are checked pre-settlement at NSW Land Registry Services (NSW LRS);

 - at the agreed settlement date and time, provided the documents are in order for registration, the balance of purchase money is paid and proceeds of settlement are disbursed; and